 Gungahlin has grown to the point where we need additional health care resources.
 With the construction of a new hospital in Belconnen, Gungahlin is unlikely to get funding for one soon.

 Active Travel is when you make the physical effort to get from from A to B, for example by cycling or walking.
 This can be your whole journey, or part of it.
 I am asking for your thoughts on active travel, particularly what stops you from choosing it more often.

 Coping with COVID

 We have all sacrificed so much in the face of the COVID-19 pandemic.
-We will have an opportunity to emerge from this crisis with a new outlook on many aspects of life.
-We need to make sure we take the opportunities.
+We will have an opportunity to emerge from this crisis with a new outlook on many aspects of life, but need to make sure we take the opportunities.

-We also had certain liberties taken from us along the way, such as being able to have friends visit, or the right to a trial by a jury of our peers.
+Certain liberties were taken from us along the way, such as being able to have friends visit, or the right to a trial by a jury of our peers.
 We must ensure to correct oversight for these measures that would be called overreaching in any other situation.